justvegies/justvegies.github.io/_posts/2020-05-16-tofu-scramble.markdown

 Take the fried onions and them to the to the tofu.
 Toss it around, fry it together for another 1 to 2 minutes.

 ### Serve
 That's it, the dish is ready to serve.
-Tastes delicious with toast and tomato.
+Tastes delicious with micro greens and tomato on toast.

 ### Sample serve
 ![](/img/tofu-scramble.jpg)